Centre of Mass MCQ

 Option d – zero

-(a) joining the particles
+(a) on the line connecting the two particles

-(c) at any angle to this line
+(c) at any angle to the line between the particles

-Option a – joining the particles
+Option a – on the line connecting the two particles

 (a) (1,1)